-Here at Galen Digestive Health Associates our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
-Our gastroenterologists have an extensive understanding of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.
+Here at Galen Digestive Health each gastroenterologist is board certified in Gastroenterology and Internal Medicine.
+Our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
+We have extensive knowledge of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.

 For this test, the doctor looks at the entire length of the colon and rectum with a colonoscope, a flexible tube about the width of a finger with a light and small video camera on the end.
 It’s put in through the anus and into the rectum and colon.
 Special instruments can be passed through the colonoscope to biopsy (sample) or remove any suspicious-looking areas such as polyps, if needed.

 Before the test: Be sure your doctor knows about any medicines you are taking (including daily aspirin, vitamins, or supplements).
 You might need to change how you take them before the test.

 The colon and rectum must be empty and clean so your doctor can see the entire inner lining during the test.
 There are different ways to do this, including pills, fluids, and enemas (or combinations of these).
 For example, you might need to drink large amounts of a liquid laxative solution the evening before the procedure.
 This often results in spending a lot of time in the bathroom.
 Because the process of cleaning out the colon and rectum is sometimes unpleasant, it can keep some people from getting this test done.
 However, newer kits are available to clean out the bowel and may be better tolerated than previous ones.
 Your health care provider can discuss the options with you.